 In the past, many historians have been led to believe that the Boler trailer was uniquely named after a bowler hat by simply removing the 'w', however, the Boler Slingshot which pre-dates the trailer by several years indicates this is not an accurate account of history.

 For more reading on this subject you can visit Gone Driving Website

-Please enjoy looking over these history pages, you will acquire an accurate account of Boler Manufacturing history from 1963-1988 including the Winnipeg Boler Factory, the Ontario Boler Factory in Earlton, and the Midhurst Fibreglass Ltd. Factory in Midhurst, Ontario where the last Boler was built in 1988.
+Please enjoy looking over these history pages, you will acquire a best accurate account of Boler Manufacturing history from 1963-1988 including the Winnipeg Boler Factory, the Ontario Boler Factory in Earlton, and the Midhurst Fibreglass Ltd. Factory in Midhurst, Ontario where the last Boler was built in 1988.

 In 1963 Winnipeg inventor Raymond Olecko, an avid hunter and sportsman, created a unique fibreglass resin slingshot which he manufactured and sold world-wide through mail order magazines and newspaper ads.
 It began as a small home-based business in the basement of his Winnipeg home.
 He called it the Boler Manufacturing Co.